Introduction to a four-part series on cessationism, the de-emphasis of miracles, and especially how it relates to speaking in tongues.

 Reasons for the Rise of Cessationism

-Cessationism began as one of the earliest protestant doctrines.
+Cessationism began as one of the earliest Protestant doctrines in the 1500s.
 It can be understood from a variety of perspectives.

 Secondly, the doctrine developed as a counter-argument.
 The Catholic Church argued that the Protestant Movement was illegitimate because it lacked confirmation through miracles.
-The Protestants volleyed back that the catholic world had legitimized unorthodox activities through the manipulation of supposed miracles to the point of changing the christian identity, its doctrines, and overriding Scripture.
-The rejection of catholic miracles became a rallying point in the protestant identity and became one of their base principles.
+The Protestants volleyed back that the Catholic world had legitimized unorthodox activities through the manipulation of supposed miracles to the point of changing the Christian identity, doctrines, and overriding Scripture.
+The rejection of Catholic miracles became a rallying point in the Protestant identity and became one of their base principles.

 Catholic literature demonstrably showed that the manifold expressions of miracles perpetuated throughout their history.
 The Protestant counter argument was this—the majority of miracles expressed by Catholics over these 1800 years were exaggerated imaginary expressions that can be reduced to myths and legends.
-When one reads many of the miraculous accounts in historic catholic literature, the explanations go beyond suspending the regular laws of nature and venture into the world of incredulous that lacks any common sense.
+When one reads many of the miraculous accounts in historic Catholic literature, the explanations go beyond suspending the regular laws of nature and venture into the world of incredulous that lacks any common sense.
 This argument of imaginative miracles has some logical truth to it that cannot be quickly dismissed.
-On the other hand, one cannot throw out every supposed catholic miracle.
-Each one has to be evaluated on its own merit.
+On the other hand, one cannot throw out every supposed Catholic miracle.
+Each miracle requires evaluation on its own merit.
 While the majority is easy to toss away for faulty logic, a small group may pass.
-A serious look may show some precious truth at the initial event, but the story became greatly exaggerated later on that obscures the original fact.
+A serious look may show some precious truth at the initial event but the story became greatly exaggerated later on that obscures the original fact.
 Regardless, these disputed miracles remain perceptions that must be respected at minimum for their didactic and historical value.

 For more information on the perpetuation of tongues in the Catholic Church, read A Catholic History of Tongues: 30 to 1748 AD

-Cessationism was never a grass-roots movement, nor did it ever become a central doctrine that represented the wide swath of protestant sects throughout Europe or in England.
+Cessationism was never a grass-roots movement, nor did it ever become a central doctrine that represented the wide swath of Protestant sects throughout Europe or in England.
 It is a doctrine never embraced by the Catholic Church.
-Neither was it consistently applied or interpreted.
-It became part of a doctrinal system promoted by the puritan thinkers in the 1600s and has been articulated in different forms ever since.
+It became part of a doctrinal system promoted by the Puritan thinkers in the 1600s and has been articulated in different forms ever since.

 The next three articles are an expanded story of de-emphasism/cessationism.
 Particular emphasis is placed on the Church of England, its splinter groups, and the evolution of this doctrine in the Americas.
 The doctrine of tongues will be touched on lightly.